coolhango/QuantumFlow-Beta/README.md

 ## 🚀 How to Use the App

-1. **Open the Project:** Navigate to the `Fitness.xcodeproj` file in Xcode 🖥️ and build the app on a simulator or physical device 📱.
+1. **Open the Project:** Navigate to the `QuantumFlow-Beta.xcodeproj` file in Xcode 🖥️ and build the app on a simulator or physical device 📱.
 2. **Grant Permissions:** Allow access to location and motion data for accurate workout tracking.
 3. **Simulate Workouts (Simulator Users):** Go to `Features` menu → `Location` → Choose activity type (City Run, City Bicycle Ride).